 Gretsch

-Swagger and idiosyncratic sounds
+Axe-eptional achievement award: Swagger and idiosyncratic sounds!

 These guys were pretty much spearheading the wave of revolutionary rock ‘n’ roll guitar sounds in the 50s and early 60s.
-Bands like the Beatles, AC/DC and Green Day (just to name a few) were sporting their beloved Gretsch babies each in their own decade.
+Bands like the Beatles, ACDC, and Green Day (just to name a few) were sporting their beloved Gretsch babies each in their own decade.

 The trademark Gretsch hollow-body sound allows for tremendously harmonically rich content and some truly magical sonic textures.